-The State's findings are published by the State Division of Mines and Geology in a report entitled Mineral Land Classification of Stanislaus County, California (Special Report 173).
-The classification maps and mineral information contained in that report are incorporated in this General Plan by reference, together with Public Resources Code Section 2710 et seq.
+The State's findings are published in Special Reports prepared by the California Geological Survey. by the State Division of Mines and Geology in a report entitled Mineral Land Classification of Stanislaus County, California (Special Report 173).
+The classification maps and mineral information contained in that the reports are incorporated in this General Plan by reference, together with Public Resources Code Section 2710 et seq.
 (SMARA) and state policy.